otanrikulu/Rdatasets/README.rst

 The ``html`` folder includes copies of the ``R`` documentation files for each dataset in plain html format.
 These docs appear to be licensed under GPL.

-I am also (temporarily?) hosting the html files here: http://www.umich.edu/~varel/rdatasets/
+I am also (temporarily?) hosting the html files there for easy viewing: http://www.umich.edu/~varel/rdatasets/

 Want more?
 ==========